Learn about commuted value transfers

 Find out what's involved if you transfer the commuted value of your pension to a locked-in retirement vehicle.

 When we calculate the commuted value, we guarantee the amount quoted until the guarantee date on your Termination selection statement.
 We must receive your signed selection and required documents by this date.
-If we don’t, we will recalculate the commuted value of your pension (if you are still eligible).
+If we don’t, and you are still eligible and would like to pursue this option, we will recalculate the commuted value of your pension.
 The recalculated value may be higher or lower, depending on interest rate fluctuations since the original calculation.

 We will not deduct income tax from any transfer to a locked-in retirement vehicle.
 However, the Income Tax Act limits the amount of a commuted value payment that can be tax-sheltered.
 This means that any part of your commuted value over the limit must be taken as a cash payment and we will deduct income tax from it.